bluestella/bluestella-agency-pack/PLANS.md

     - Threat Modelling using STRIDE
     - Hook back to generate a requirement and then run the cycle again.
   - Frontend development
+    - Write a code
+    - Do a code review
   - Backend development
+    - Write a code
+    - Do a code review
   - QA Testing
     - Visual Testing
     - Unit Testing